sematic-ai/sematic/docs/developers/guidelines.md

 # Developer Guidelines

 ## Code formatting
-Code should be formatted by Black and linted by flake8.
+Python code should be formatted by Black and linted by flake8.
+Typescript code is linted by ESLint.

+A developer can run `make pre-commit` to check formating and auto-fix some of them.

 ## External modules
 When possible, use the full path to imported function/class to highlight that the